OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Land Explorer for IPA/Land_Explorer_for_IPA.md

  ![image_IPA_search_new_gene_png](../images/IPA_search_new_gene.png)

-Land Explorer for IPA is available at no charge for all IPA users, and does not require registration or manual sign-in, providing gene expression data from GTEx.

 For full access to hundreds of thousands of samples from healthy and disease tissue, please request a trial of the full OmicSoft Land Explorer: https://www.qiagenbioinformatics.com/land-explorer/.